we-are-singular/eslint-config/README.md

 npm install --save-dev @we-are-singular/eslint-config
 ```

+### Peer Dependencies

+Some configurations require additional peer dependencies to be installed:

+- **TypeScript configuration**: Requires `typescript` version 5 or higher

 ## Usage

 This package now uses ESLint 9's flat config format.
 The old `.eslintrc.js` format and legacy helpers like `config()` and `extend()` have been removed in favor of the new flat config approach.